 but uses a different operating principle.
 Rather than electrical

 alphabet substitution, it uses a double (in/out) matrix for the

 The image on the right shows the opened K-37 from the top

 featured a 5 x 5 matrix in order to

 accomodate 25 letters of the Latin alphabet.
 1

-The Russians modified it and used a 5 x 6 matrix, so that 30
+The Russians modified it into a 5 x 6 matrix, so that 30

 (of the 33) characters of the Cyrillic alphabet could be used.